Introducing the remarkable author Becki Cobb

 Wow, everything changed and at the same time, nothing changed.
 I was still me and yet, I couldn’t move in the way I wanted to or do a lot of the things I’d always loved doing.
-For me it was mostly physical, I was paralysed down my left-hand side and my fatigue was extreme, so I had to rely on others to take me to places which was something I wasn’t used to at all and I have to rest a lot – even now.
-But alongside all the negatives I also learnt to be more determined, patient and understanding than I ever had been before.
+For me it was mostly physical, I was paralyzed down my left-hand side and my fatigue was extreme, so I had to rely on others to take me to places which was something I wasn’t used to at all and I have to rest a lot – even now.
+But alongside all the negatives I also learned to be more determined, patient and understanding than I ever had been before.

 How do you stay positive when things get hard?

 I try to check in with myself regularly and remember how far I have come.
 Some days are better than others and when things are getting hard again, for example when I’m getting botox injections in my leg for high spasticity, it can sometimes feel like a real set back.
 I have to remember it will hopefully help in the long run.
 At these times it helps to look back at all the work I’ve put into my recovery and how far I’ve come since the beginning.

 What inspired you to write HiddenInMe?

 I always say HiddenInMe was Simon’s idea because he’d always wanted to write a book, but I kept a blog for the first two years of my recovery (ironically up to just after the point where I met him) so I had some passion for writing.
 I can’t remember exactly how or when we started writing but I know we had spoken about it for a while.
 We felt our story was special and hoped that by sharing what we’d overcome and how it led us together, it might lead to others who are going through a similar thing to look at what’s happened to them in a different light.

 What does being a stroke survivor mean to you?